algorithmica-org/algorithmica/content/english/hpc/arithmetic/errors.md

 }
 ```

-The value of epsilon should depend on the application: the one above — the machine epsilon for `float` — is only good for no more than one floating-point operation.
+The value of `eps` should depend on the application: the one above — the machine epsilon for `float` — is only good for no more than one floating-point operation.

 ### Interval Arithmetic